binlecode/example-hibernate-basic/README.md

 ## Hibernate configuration

-In the jdbc URL `MODE=MYSQL` is used to mimic mysql DDL and DML, and Hibernate is configured to use Mysql dialect.
+If in jdbc URL `MODE=MYSQL` is set to mimic mysql DDL and DML, then Hibernate is configured to use Mysql dialect.

 Typically for vanilla Java application Hibernate is configured by either xml or programmatically.